tahsin314/SETI-Signal-Search/README.md

     mode = train or lr_finder
     load_model = 0 if False else 1
-    imagenet_stats = mean and standard deviation of imagenet data crop = False if 0 i.e, circle crop won't be applied ben_color = Ben Graham's preprocessing technique.
-True if set to 1 n_epochs = number of epochs to train
+    imagenet_stats = mean and standard deviation of imagenet data n_epochs = number of epochs to train
     TTA = Test Time Augmentation
     oof = Out of Fold(1 if True)